Identity and Language (Northern Ireland) Act 2022: Compromise (2020 to 2022)

 By 11 January 2021 there was a commitment to the forming an Office of Identity and Cultural Expression but real progress was limited.
 The Executive Office estimated an allocation of £28m in funds, with potential for increase would be dedicated to the improvement of the status of the Irish language, but there was debate over how the funds would be divided and dispersed.

 Debate on the exact language of the act stalled in the assembly throughout 2021, with the 'titles of commissioners' reportedly being a concern.
 In 2022, with an early election called for that May, it was announced no such legislation would be enacted before the end of the legislative period.

 In the Parliament of the United Kingdom (2022)

 Ultimately, the legislation was enacted by the Parliament of the United Kingdom.
 The Identity and Language (Northern Ireland) Bill was introduced in the House of Lords on 25 May 2022 and scrutiny there was concluded on 13 July.
 The bill received its first reading in the House of Commons the following day and its second reading on 12 October.
+The recorded vote on second reading received support across the political spectrum, with the only four no votes coming from the Democratic Unionist Party.
+Sinn Fein, who maintain a policy of abstentionism regarding Westminster, did not vote.
 The bill passed in the House of Commons with its third reading on 26 October.
 On 6 December, the act received royal assent, meaning that Irish would become an official language in Northern Ireland once the relevant provisions are brought into force.